Galton board: History

-Sir Francis Galton was fascinated with the order of the bell curve that emerges from the apparent chaos of beads bouncing off of pegs in the Galton Board.
-He eloquently described this relationship in his book Natural Inheritance (1889):

-Order in Apparent Chaos: I know of scarcely anything so apt to impress the imagination as the wonderful form of cosmic order expressed by the Law of Frequency of Error.
+Francis Galton designed his board as part of a presentation for the Royal Institution Discourses on February 27, 1874.
+His goal was to promote the use of ranking instead of measurement in statistics, so that qualities such as intelligence could be assigned numbers without requiring experimental data.
+The piling of the balls into a normal distribution was supposed to illustrate how a mean value would emerge from multiple tests.Francis Galton wrote in 1889 his book Natural Inheritance:Order in Apparent Chaos: I know of scarcely anything so apt to impress the imagination as the wonderful form of cosmic order expressed by the Law of Frequency of Error.
 The law would have been personified by the Greeks and deified, if they had known of it.
 It reigns with serenity and in complete self-effacement amidst the wildest confusion.
 The huger the mob, and the greater the apparent anarchy, the more perfect is its sway.
 It is the supreme law of Unreason.
-Whenever a large sample of chaotic elements are taken in hand and marshalled in the order of their magnitude, an unsuspected and most beautiful form of regularity proves to have been latent all along.
+Whenever a large sample of chaotic elements are taken in hand and marshalled in the order of their magnitude, an unsuspected and most beautiful form of regularity proves to have been latent all along.However, Galton also wished to demonstrate that extreme values of intelligence result from heredity, in apparent contradiction with his experiment since it produces extreme values as dispersion from randomness alone.
+Aware of this issue, he tried to address it in 1875 by arguing that his box did not reflect situations where bias would be introduced by what he called a main influence factor.

+In a 1877 letter to George Darwin, Galton described a second version of the board, with two stages, where the compartments at the bottom of the highest stage had small trapdoors that would allow the balls of one chosen compartment to fall through the second stage.
+His goal was to illustrate his concept of "reversion to mediocrity", i.e. that without marriage control the "best" parts of the population would mix with the "mediocre", so that their offspring would gradually revert towards an average value.
+This version, however, was not built.

 Games

-Several games have been developed utilizing the idea of pins changing the route of balls or other objects:
+Several games have been developed using the idea of pins changing the route of balls or other objects: